2019 National History Day: Triumph and Tragedy in History

 Topics and Themes

-The following are a sample of the many potential topics for a 2018 Conflict and Compromise National History Day project based on MHS Collections.
+The following are a sample of the many potential topics for a 2019 Triumph and Tragedy National History Day project based on MHS Collections.
 Please note that these ideas are just to get you started, and many of these subjects will have to be narrowed down to produce a high quality project.
+We highly recommend browsing our Online Collections for ideas as well--just a few of those collections are linked to topics listed below.

 Early New England